 The apportionment is made easily: compute the quota and give to each State its integer part.
 Give any seat unapportioned to the States with the largest remainder.
-This method is not really considered in this paper because of its normative weakness.
-However, it was used in U.S. from 1850 to 1900, and so is important from a historical perspective.
-The method proposed by Hamilton in 1792 seems to be natural and simple, but it is not the first method proposed in U.S. Instead of considering the quota approach, as in the remainders methods, the number of citizens for one seat was first considered which corresponds to the divisor methods.
+This method is not really considered in this paper because of its normative weakness (see Balinski and Young (2001)).
+However, it was used in the U.S. from 1850 to 1900, and so is important from a historical perspective.
+The method proposed by Hamilton in 1792 seems to be natural and simple, but it is not the first method proposed in U.S. Instead of considering the quota approach, as in the remainders methods, the number of citizens associated to one seat was first considered which corresponds to the divisor methods.